JoseScap/aws-labs-solution-architect/01-IAM-LABS/README.md

 A **role** should be able to list and read objects from a bucket, but only if the connection comes from your office IP (e.g., `203.0.113.0/24`).

 #### ✅ Checklist:
-- [ ] Create IAM role
+- [ ] Research IAM roles and their characteristics
-- [ ] Create policy with S3 list and read permissions
+- [ ] Identify required S3 permissions for listing and reading
-- [ ] Add IP condition: `"IpAddress": {"aws:SourceIp": "203.0.113.0/24"}`
+- [ ] Research IP-based access control conditions in IAM
-- [ ] Attach policy to role
+- [ ] Implement the policy with IP restrictions
-- [ ] Test access from allowed IP range
+- [ ] Test access from different IP ranges
-- [ ] Test that access is denied from other IPs
-- [ ] Document the office IP range

 ---